NegDelta/tooru-web/README.md

 One page can be a precedessor, successor, parent or child of another.

 Consider the use-case of a CYOA serial.
 A page can have a precedessor, multiple non-unique successors, with one of them duplicated as the canonical successor, and potentially a parent page, common to all story pages.

+## Rough notes

+These ideas can be expanded upon and added to the "official" part or deleted if discovered to be a deadend.

+- Frontend
+    - Quick goto modal
+    - Keyboard-only navigation
+    - Mouse-only navigation
+- Schema
+    - Page aliases
+        - Support moving alias to point to another page
+    - Page shortcuts
+        - Few characters long
+        - To go with the quick goto
+- Features
+    - Analytics
+        - Most visited pages can be suggested for adding a shortcut
+    - Special pages
+        - Versioned pages
+        - Binned pages
+    - Edition
+        - Save As, Save Copy, Make Versioned